Alternative 1: Flying to Seville

 Depending on your final destination, the journey within the Algarve may be made freely through the national road N125 or via motorway A22 with tolls.
 Once you cross the bridge over the Guadiana river and enter Portuguese territory, to your right you will find an information desk for tourists where you can pre-pay the tolls or simply ask for information about the Algarve.

 To return the car rental, you can do it again in Seville airport or in another rent-a-car station.
 Multinational companies like Avis or Europcar allow the pick-up of vehicles at Seville airport and the drop off at Faro airport.
-For simulations and rental price use our search engine rent-a-car.
+For simulations and rental prices use our rent-a-car search engine.

 Travelling by bus from Seville to the Algarve